joshgerdes/jekyll-uno/_draft/Get-Ahead-with-Self-Hosted-Agents-and-Container-Apps-Jobs.md

 Now that we have our Azure DevOps Agent Pool and PAT token - it is time to deploy our Container Apps infrastructure.

 > The [deployment scripts](https://learn.microsoft.com/azure/azure-resource-manager/templates/deployment-script-template?WT.mc_id=AZ-MVP-5004796) used by this solution do not currently support Private Endpoints _(this is coming)_, so during the build process the Container Registry has Public endpoint enabled.
 This can be disabled after your initial build has been completed if required.
-You could add another deployment script to the Container Registry back to private at the end if needed.
+If needed, you could add another deployment script to the Container Registry back to private at the end.

 To proceed, I will use my GitHub Codespace to deploy the Bicep; you could either run your own Codespace if you need it or fork the code [lukemurraynz/containerapps-selfhosted.com](https://github.com/lukemurraynz/containerapps-selfhosted-agent) and run it locally, or from the[Azure CloudShell](https://learn.microsoft.com/azure/cloud-shell/overview?WT.mc_id=AZ-MVP-5004796).
 The repository will have any updated code.

 The Bicep code will be deployed as follows:

 {% gist f2f2242ab8580a69db76f01b537d477c %}

+We will need our Azure DevOps token created earlier, the name of the Agent Pool and the Azure DevOps URL.

+We can adjust the parameters to suit our environment and deploy.

+*The token is classified as a secure value, so although it is visible in plain text here, it will not be parsed through in the deployment logs.*